 Flat fields for the full set of SBC filters were also taken in the laboratory (ACS ISR 1999-02), but were later replaced with in-flight observations using the internal deuterium lamp (ACS ISR 2005-04 and ACS ISR 2016-02).
 Analysis of original laboratory flats indicates that the P-flat response is independent of wavelength, so the F125LP lamp flat was used for all filters.
 The internal lamp illumination does not simulate the OTA optics and, therefore, is useful only for correcting the pixel-to-pixel detector response.
 In order to accurately model the low-frequency variations in sensitivity, which may depend on wavelength, dithered star field observations were required.
 (See Section 4.4.2 for a discussion of the SBC L-flats.)
 A study of the changes in the SBC P-flat finds that random pixel-to-pixel fluctuations have been small, but there are changes in the larger-scale fringing patterns that warrant the production of a new P-flat in the near term.
 In addition, the internal deuterium lamp is degrading with time, and currently produces about 65% of the original brightness (ACS ISR 2016-02).

 The large scale uniformity of the WFC and HRC detector response, as initially shown in the CCD laboratory flats, has been improved in-flight by using multiple dithered pointings of stars in 47 Tucanae.
-By placing the same stars over different portions of the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured (including the pixel-area corrections discussed in Section 3.4.4).
+By placing the same stars at different locations on the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured (including the pixel-area corrections discussed in Section 3.4.4).
 Photometric errors of ±3% to ±9%, corner-to-corner, have been found in the original WFC and HRC laboratory flat fields (see ACS ISR 2002-08).
 The derived L-flats are based on a 4th-order polynomial fit and are shown in Figure 4.17 and Figure 4.18 for WFC and HRC, where white indicates that the photometry produced using the laboratory flats is too faint with respect to the true stellar magnitude, and black indicates that the photometry is too bright.
 There is a continuous gradient in the L-flat correction along the diagonal of the detector which corresponds to the axis of maximum geometric distortion.